-The Authority was established on July 1, 2007, by a resolution of the Board of Supervisors of Kern County and the Board of Supervisors of San Bernardino County (the Board) for the purpose of the design, development, implementation, and ongoing operation and maintenance of an Assembly Bill (AB) 578 (Government Code Sections 27390 et seq.) compliant Electronic Recording Delivery System (EROS) as well as a Government Code Section 27279 compliant system.
-The systems are used by the signatories to the Joint Powers Agreement to manage the programs for which they are responsible, and may include interfaces to other county consortia and state automated ERDS as provided in the Government Code.
+The Authority was established on July 1, 2007, by a resolution of the Board of Supervisors of Kern County and the Board of Supervisors of San Bernardino County (the Board) for the purpose of the design, development, implementation, and ongoing operation and maintenance of an Assembly Bill (AB) 578 (Government Code Sections 27390 et seq.) compliant Electronic Recording Delivery System (ERDS) as well as a Government Code Section 27279 compliant system.
+The systems are used by the signatories to the Joint Powers Agreement to manage the programs for which they are responsible and may include interfaces to other county consortia and state automated ERDS as provided in the Government Code.

-The Authority, as of June 30, 2019, is comprised of twelve member counties: El Dorado, Fresno, Kern, Madera, Merced, Monterey, San Bernardino, Santa Clara, Santa Cruz, San Joaquin, Shasta, and Solano.
-The Authority also services ten client counties: Butte, Contra Costa, Mono, Napa, Placer, San Francisco, San Luis Obispo, Sonoma, Tehama and Yuba.
+The Authority, as of June 30, 2020, is comprised of eleven member counties: El Dorado, Fresno, Kern, Madera, Merced, Monterey, Santa Clara, Santa Cruz, San Joaquin, Shasta, and Solano.
+The Authority also services eleven client counties: Alameda, Butte, Contra Costa, Mono, Napa, Placer, San Francisco, San Luis Obispo, Sonoma, Tehama and Yuba.
+San Bernardino County withdrew from the JPA on July 1, 2020.